yunusemreayhan/authMicroService/README.md

-# how to run
+# how to run in docker compose

 make compose

-# how to stop
+# how to stop docker compose

 make clean_compose

-# how to unittest

-make unit_test

-# how to component test
+# how to local run

-make component_test
+make local_run